Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Experiments and Evaluation

-\paragraph{UQ baselines.} We compare TAD to Maximum Sequence Probability (MSP), Mean Token Entropy, and Perplexity~\cite{fomicheva-etal-2020-unsupervised}, which are considered simple yet strong and robust baselines for selective generation across various tasks~\cite{fadeeva-etal-2023-lm}.
-We also compare our method to more complex techniques, considered to be state-of-the-art UQ methods for LLMs: Lexical Similarity based on ROUGE-L~\cite{fomicheva-etal-2020-unsupervised}, Monte Carlo Sequence Entropy (MC SE), Monte Carlo Normalized Sequence Entropy (MC NSE; \citet{kuhn2023semantic}), black-box methods (NumSemSets, DegMat, Eccentricity, EigValLaplacian; ~\citet{lin2023generating}), Semantic Entropy~\cite{kuhn2023semantic}, hallucination detection with stronger focus (Focus; \citet{zhang2023enhancing}), and Shifting Attention to Relevance (SAR; \citet{duan2023shifting}).
-For these methods, we generate five samples.
+\ecoparagraph{UQ baselines.} The set of unsupervised UQ baselines includes Maximum Sequence Probability (MSP), Mean Token Entropy, and Perplexity~\cite{fomicheva-etal-2020-unsupervised}.
+They are considered simple yet strong and robust baselines for selective generation across various tasks~\cite{fadeeva-etal-2023-lm}.
+We also compare our method to unsupervised techniques considered to be state-of-the-art: Lexical Similarity based on ROUGE-L~\cite{fomicheva-etal-2020-unsupervised}, black-box methods (DegMat, Eccentricity, EigValLaplacian: ~\citet{lin2023generating}), Semantic Entropy~\cite{kuhn2023semantic}, hallucination detection with a stronger focus (Focus: \citet{zhang2023enhancing}), Claim-Conditioned Probability (CCP: \citet{fadeeva2024fact}), Shifting Attention to Relevance (SAR: \citet{duan2023shifting}), EigenScore~\cite{chen2024eigenscore}, Semantic Density~\cite{qiu2024semantic}, and Long-text Uncertainty Quantification (LUQ: \citet{zhang-etal-2024-luq}).
+For sampling-based methods, we use five samples.